openrocket/openrocket/docs/source/dev_guide/three_d_engine.rst

 Important lifecycle rules are:

 * Add and remove canvases on the Swing event dispatch thread.
-* Create, resize, and destroy GL resources only while the owning context is current.
+* Create and resize GL resources only while the owning context is current. ``GLScenePanel.disposeGL`` releases them during lwjgl3-awt's context-current canvas-disposal callback.
 * Keep GPU object caches scoped to a canvas or renderer; contexts do not share object identifiers.
 * Restore the canvas's LWJGL capabilities before rendering because capabilities are thread-local and the shared scheduler switches contexts between canvases.